rui314/mold/docs/mold.md

   By running a benchmark multiple times with randomized memory layouts using `--shuffle-sections`, you can isolate your program's real performance number from the randomness caused by memory layout changes.

+* `--spare-program-headers`=_number_:
+  Append the given number of `PT_NULL` entries to the end of the program header, so that post-link processing tools can easily add new segments by overwriting the null entries.

+  Note that ELF requires all `PT_LOAD` segments to be sorted by `p_vaddr`.
+  Therefore, if you add a new LOAD segment, you may need to sort the entire program header.

 * `--stats`:
   Print input statistics.